travelpayouts/travel-app-ios/README.md

 <key>NSLocationWhenInUseUsageDescription</key>
 <string>Used to find nearby hotels.</string>
 ```
 NSAppTransportSecurity changes are required for some booking agencies.
-NSLocationWhenInUseUsageDescription is requred for nearest hotels search function.
+NSLocationWhenInUseUsageDescription is required for nearest hotels search function.

 ### Fine tuning
 You can configure some of the same settings as in the Travel App.